lafinca-studio/midgard-textures/Assets/LaFinca/Midgard Textures/CHANCELOG.md

 # Changelog
 All notable changes to this project will be documented in this file.

+## [1.4.0] - 2022-05-31
+### Added
+- More 8 diffuse color variations to PBR textures.
+- More 5 Different road textures.
+- Increased to total 42 combinations of materials and terrain layers.

 ## [1.3.0] - 2022-05-09
 ### Added
 - More 9 diffuse color variations to PBR textures.